ChangbaeYang/project_movieInfo-recommend/README.md

 * **Why Django?**

-Cause We had only 1week, we should make fast.
+Cause We had only 1week, we should make it fast.

 And there is django admin feature, we knew it could save lots of time.